FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/hp_ns_batch.md

 CTMP0001 CTMP0002 CTMP0003 CTMP0004

-<span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> copies the skeleton in the temporary file, replacing variables with their real values (transfer information, file names, etc.).
+{{< TransferCFT/componentlongname  >}} copies the skeleton in the temporary file, replacing variables with their real values (transfer information, file names, etc.).

-Depending on the type of procedure, <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>:
+Depending on the type of procedure, {{< TransferCFT/componentlongname  >}}:

 -   Starts the script (OSS)
 -   Starts the TACL direct processing